akshatvn/f1/README.md

 #### **Annotations**

-Some points of interest are annotated, in order to ease understanding the intent of use.
-The viewer is encouraged to make their own observations as well.
+A visually consistent annotation scheme, using pointing lines and text, has been used to point to some interesting data points for the viewer.
+They also serve as examples for how the viewer may derive more interesting insights.

 #### **Parameters and States**

-Parameters are chosen constructor, chosen driver, scene template.
-Each scene is a combination of the template, the chosen constructor (if any) , a chosen driver (if any) and the view mode.
+The parameters are the chosen constructor, chosen driver, and scene template.
+Each scene is a combination of the template, the chosen constructor (if any) , the chosen driver (if any) and the view mode.
 The parameters all come from the URL, and define the template, the text, and the breadcrumbs line.
+The viewer is however, discouraged to change the parameters directly in the URL as that may lead to unexpected behaviour.

 #### **Triggers**

-Triggers.
-What are the triggers that connect user actions to changes of state in the narrative visualization?
-What affordances are provided to the user to communicate to them what options are available to them in the narrative visualization?

-Bringing the mouse pointer over any data item opens a tooltip displaying more information "on demand".
-Some elements can be clicked on, as is highlighted by changing the cursor to a pointer, enlarging the bubbles.
+Bringing the mouse pointer over any data item highlights that point by changing size or adding an outline.
+It also opens a tooltip displaying more information on demand.
+Some elements can be clicked on, as is highlighted by the changing of the viewer’s cursor to a pointer.

-The navigation links in the breadcrumbs line change color on mouse over too, suggesting that they can be clicked on
+The navigation links in the breadcrumbs line are underlined, colored blue and change color on bringing the cursor to them, suggesting that they can be clicked on.

+###
+---

 ### Appendix